 Montreal Gazette, November 13, 1916

 “Allan Line was a Scottish-Canadian shipping company founded by Captain Alexander Allan (1780-1854) with his newly purchased brigantine, Jean, which sailed from Greenock, Scotland, to Québec in 1819.
 In 1826 his second son, Hugh Allan, came to Montréal and developed a successful shipping business there; in 1839 Hugh was joined by a younger brother, Andrew.
 Two other brothers established offices in Greenock and Liverpool.
 In 1854 the Allan consortium incorporated the Montreal Ocean Steamship Company, which in 1856 won the government mail contract from Montréal to Liverpool.”

 “With innovative engineering and design the Allan ships prospered on the Atlantic and other trade routes.
 The first steel liner to sail the Atlantic was the Allan Line’s Buenos Ayrean in 1880.
 After the turn of the century the company had difficulty financing new ships and was sold to Canadian Pacific Steamships Ltd in 1909.”

 The building was converted into a two-family dwelling in 1940.

 C. S. Peverley, Imperial Oil Company (1901)

 Imperial Oil, founded in London Ontario (1880) has a long association with Standard Oil’s ExxonMobil who gained controlling stake in the company in 1889.
 As such, their service stations use the parent’s company brands: Esso and Mobil.

 Private Philippe A. Bieler, P.P.C.L.I., Son of Prof. & Mrs. Charles Bieler, Died of Wounds (October 16, 1917)

-Property converted into a two-story dwelling in 1926.
+The property was converted into a two-story dwelling in 1926.

 H. A. White, accountant, Motive Power Department, Grand Trunk Railway (1901)